 Each corporate credit union (user entity) has an Authorized Signer who is responsible for provisioning access to their investment and trading data for their employees and certain retail credit unions (external users).
-Standard roles that have been established include authorized signer, administrator and user.
+Standard roles that have been established include administrator, senior user and junior user.
+Authorized Signers are administrators who can assign senior and junior user roles to their employees.

 Password constraints exist which are designed to facilitate the use of strong passwords.
 These controls include minimum length, complexity and account lockout for invalid password attempts.
 In addition, SimpliCD will time-out and return to the authentication screen after a period of inactivity.
-Clear-text passwords are not stored by SimpliCD; password hashes are stored.
+Clear-text passwords are not stored by SimpliCD; passwords are salted and hashed when stored.